developer-hchan/Blackjack_Strategy_Simulation/README.md

 * 'surrender' is not a decision always offered to players, but when offered it allows the player to 'give up' their hand in exchange for losing half of their original bet.

 What is betting?\
 So, before any cards are dealt you need to bet money.
 Technically you need to bet money for each hand you want to play, but this simulation just assumes your going to play one hand to start (it does take into consideration that you may end up with more hands later in the game if you split).

 For example, If you start by betting $25.00:
 * if you 'double' you would need to wager an additional $25.00 to double your bet to $50.00
-* if you 'split', because you gain an additional hand, the additional hand also needs a bet associated with it --this ends up matching the bet of the pre-split hand
+* if you 'split', because you gain an additional hand, the additional hand also needs a bet associated with it.
+This new bet ends up matching the bet of the pre-split hand
     * so if you intend to split, it costs the same as 'double'
 * if you 'surrender' you would forfeit your hand and receive $12.5 back

-If the player beats the dealer, they recieve however much they bet on the hand from the dealer.
+If the player beats the dealer they recieve however much they bet on the hand from the dealer.
-* If you original bet $25.00 on a hand and that hand beats a dealer, then you keep your own $25.00 and take an $25.00 from the dealer
+* If you originally bet $25.00 on a hand and that hand beats a dealer, then you keep your own $25.00 and take an $25.00 from the dealer

 If the player loses, they lose the original bet they put on the hand.

 Every hand individually completes with the dealer's hand, so it is possible to have one hand win vs. the dealer while the other loses... again for our purposes, this would only occur if the player had previously split their hands.

 How betting works makes 'double' and 'split' equally lucrative and risky, though as we'll see from the simulation, their are times when it is to your advantage to 'double' or 'split'.

-Also, a blackjack is when the player or dealer get a hand total of 21 with their first two cards i.e. 10,Ace; Jack,Ace; Queen,Ace; King,Ace
+Finally, a blackjack is when the player or dealer get a hand total of 21 with their first two cards i.e. 10,Ace; Jack,Ace; Queen,Ace; King,Ace
 * If the player gets a blackjack they get paid out a bonus!
 This usually equates to 1.5*the_original_bet, but it can vary by casino
 * If the dealer gets a blackjack it immediately ends the game.
 Unless the player also has a blackjack, the player immediately loses their bet
 * If both player and dealer have a blackjack, it is called a 'push', which is just a fancy way to say tie; the player does not gain or lose money